historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 * Brant Pitre, *The Case for Jesus* [Pitre]
 	* ISBN 978-0-385-36593-2

+## Other Materials

-I distribute other assigned readings in Blackboard either as .pdf scans or via hyperlinks to online materials in the public domain.
+I distribute other assigned reading materials in Blackboard either as .pdf scans or via hyperlinks to online materials in the public domain.

 ***